lenelise/django/mysecondproject/README.md

 The README will act as a "note to self" for now, and I will take a note of different things I think of along the way, in additon to write down some of the things I have done so I dont forget it later on.
 If it grows out of control, I'll consider moving the notes elsewhere :smile:

+The code includes a lot of explanotary comments.
+It's because I am still learning and want to remember how things work, and why I have made the choices I have.

 ## How to add a new custom field to the CustomUser model in accounts:
     1. add it in models.py
     2. update forms.py